Appendix C — Python tutorial

 <operation 3 using `element`>

-Example 5: Print all the scores#
+Example 5: print all the scores#

 We start with a basic example of a for-loop that simply prints the value of each element.

-scores = [61, 79, 98, 72]
+scores = [61, 79, 98, 72] # define a list of four numbers

 61